Philio/GoMySQL/README.markdown

 Error handling
 --------------

 Almost all errors are handled internally and populate the Errno and Error properties of MySQL, as of 0.1.7 this includes connect errors.
+Prepared statements have their own copy of the Errno and Error properties.
 Generated errors attempt to follow MySQL protocol/specifications as closely as possible.
 If a function returns a negative value (e.g. false or nil) the Errno and Error properties can be checked for details of the error.